 Are renters in Boston required to pay for renter's insurance?

-The Commonwealth of Virginia does not require that tenants in Boston to pay for a renter's insurance policy.
-However, our leases require that tenants buy a renter's insurance policy to cover losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the property.
+The Commonwealth of Virginia does not require that renters in Boston to purchase renter’s insurance.
+However, leases prepared by our property managers require that tenants buy a renter's insurance policy which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental dwelling.
 A’s insurance policy protects the rental dwelling from loss, but not the renter’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference